anthony0br/DocumentService/README.md

 These are all great projects but didn't meet my needs in some way.

 ## Contributing
 Contributions are accepted.
-Your contributions must run in Lune directly from src and, when compiled by darklua to target/roblox, in Roblox.
-You should use moonwave to update/generate documentation.
+Please follow the Roblox Lua Style Guide and write unit tests.

-To build for Roblox:
+To build for Roblox (this process is automated through a GitHub action, but in case you need it):
-1. Install necessary tools (see aftman.toml).
+1. Install necessary tools (see rokit.toml).
 2. Run `rojo sourcemap source.project.json -o sourcemap.json`.
 It is necessary to generate a sourcemap of the src folder so darklua can convert our requires.
 3. Run `darklua process src target/roblox`.

 ## Contact
-The best way to get in touch is to ping me in the thread in the Roblox OSS discord, or create an issue.
+Most discussions relating to this project happen on the [Roblox OSS Discord Server](https://discord.gg/rhwQFJksJD) (go to the DocumentService thread under projects).